happtur/Minesweeper/documentation/workingtimerecord.md

 **05.02.2016** 4h *Wrote more tests (for Grid and Game) and created a new pit report.
 Made some adjustments to the code.
 Drew a tad more descriptive class diagram.*

+**12.02.2016** 14.00 (completed short GUI builder tutorial), javadoc for classes and all methods in Tile, started on GUI, checkstyle